msb/tf-gcp-project/README.md

   so that they are in a form usabled by terraform).

 The `tf-gcp-project.sh` script is provided to simplify the running of terraform.
-An example of it's usage might be: `./tf-gcp-project.sh my-cluster init` - initialising a project intended to house a cluster.
+An example of it's usage might be: `./tf-gcp-project.sh my-vm init` - initialising a project intended to house a cluster.

 Then to create the project:

 - Copy locals.tf.in -> locals.tf and set the project's name along with any other appropriate overrides.
-- Run the two standard [terraform](https://www.terraform.io/docs/index.html) commnds `init` and `apply`.
+- Run the two standard [terraform](https://www.terraform.io/docs/index.html) commands `init` and `apply`.
-- Once the project is created you can use the `tf-gcp-project.output.sh` script that wraps the `output` command and creates configuration to be used by another TF repo creating project resources.
+- Once the project is created you can use the `tf-gcp-project.output.sh` script that wraps the terraform `output` command and creates configuration to be used by another TF repo creating project resources.